 Be careful on how you write your emails.
 Spam filters check the words and content of your emails as a way of deciding if it’s spam or not.
 Avoid these things:

 There are many ways of sending your contacts emails.
 You can hack together your own way of sending emails or even use a Wordpress plugin.
 There are also cheap alternatives online but if you don’t use a reliable service that won’t matter, as your emails won’t get through.
-Minutemailer uses Sendgrid (also used by Spotify and Uber amongst others) to make sure we deliver your emails as reliably as possible.
+Minutemailer uses the same technical solution used by Spotify and Uber amongst others to make sure we deliver your emails as reliably as possible.